outfielddigital/konstrukt-demo/README.md

 ### Section

 A repositories section is added with a comments collection to allow full management of all comments regardless of which blog post they are associated with.

+## How to use

+Pull the source for the project and launch the `Konstrukt.Demo.Web` project.
+You can access the back office at `/umbraco` with admin credentials beign `admin@admin.com` / `password1234`.